efranlund/ep-safe-messaging-center/README.md

    - Go to [Vercel Dashboard](https://vercel.com/dashboard)
    - Click "Add New Project"
    - Import the `ep-safe-messaging-center` repository
+   - **Important:** Before deploying, click "Configure Project" and set:
+     - **Root Directory:** `safe-messaging-poc`
+   - This tells Vercel where your Next.js app is located
-   - Vercel will automatically detect the Next.js app in the `safe-messaging-poc` subdirectory
+   - Vercel will automatically detect Next.js framework settings

 2. **Configure Environment Variables:**
    - In the Vercel project settings, go to "Environment Variables"